 At Cold Creek it appears that in spring (and other times of year) there has been some feeding of wild horses at locations where the public can easily photograph them.
 This habituates a population to an area that if left alone, they would move from.

 There is no debate that a removal of some of the wild horses needs to occur because nothing was done.
 The groups on the ground agree that a removal of about 70 horses should occur.
 They are concerned that the BLM is simply going to do a removal (200) and then do nothing proactive.

 These types of scenarios are playing out throughout the West.
-Many wild horse advocates (including Laura Leigh of WHE) have been attempting to work with BLM on creating birth control and tracking mechanisms since the 2009 meeting (“Denver Workshop”).
+Many wild horse advocates have been attempting to work with BLM on creating management plans and tracking mechanisms since the 2009 meeting (“Denver Workshop”).
 The meeting “promised” to have follow up and a continued effort that stalled completely.

 Instead of any proactive mobilization with wild horse advocates toward using available tools to get ahead of reactionary practices we have only seen real movement with the “proslaughter” camp.
 The “proslaughter” camp pushes surgical sterilization and permanent sterilization, along with the “facilities are crowded let’s send them to slaughter” agenda.
 Since 2009 we have seen millions of dollars thrown into “studies” to sterilize wild horses and the roundup machine ran full steam and removed nearly 10,000 wild horses a year from 2009-2012 further compounding the problem.